Entangled graphs: A classification of four-qubit entanglement: Classification of three-qubit entanglement

 \section{Classification of three-qubit entanglement}

-In this section we associate a three-qubit pure state to a weighted entangled graph of order 3.
+In this section we provide a classification for three-qubit pure states, and associate to each possible entangled state an entangled graph (see Figure \ref{figure:1}).
 Entangled graphs are structures such that each qubit is represented as a vertex and an edge between two vertices denotes bipartite entanglement between the corresponding qubits.
-Following the paper \cite{Sabin2008} we use a circle including the three vertices in order to indicate full tripartite entanglement.
+Accordingly, an edge connecting two vertices indicates that the entanglement between the corresponding qubits is robust against the disposal of the remaining qubits.
+On the other hand, following \cite{Sabin2008}, we use a circle including three vertices in order to indicate full tripartite entanglement.
 We show that for every possible entangled graph one can find a pure state such that the reduced entanglement of each pair, measured by concurrence, represents the weight of the corresponding edge in the graph.
-In order to characterize the full entanglement of the state we use the tripartite concurrence defined by \cite{Love2007}:
+In order to characterize the full entanglement of the state we use the tripartite concurrence defined by \cite{Love2007}